Adeje Town area Capital Costa Adeje Information Bars & Clubs in Costa Adeje

 Playa de Troya Beaches consist of a line of 3 adjecent beaches:

 - Playa de Troya Beach

 The three beaches vary in depth from fairly wide to narrow and are made up of fine grain sand.
 The beaches are protected by large rock groins that both retain the soft fine golden imported sand and provide calm sea conditions.

-A tourist information office is located next to the promenade 100 metres from the bridge
+A tourist information office is located next to the promenade 100 metres from the bridge that connects to

 Playa de Troya Beaches Services provided:

 - Restaurants & bars, including several British ones are situated at:

 - The Saletien Shopping Centre located on the pedestrian promenade